renke/auto-install-webpack-plugin/README.md

 A [Webpack](http://webpack.github.io/) plugin that automatically installs packages that contain your require'd modules.

-Whenever Webpack resolves a requested module, the plugin first checks if the plugin installed and then tries to install the corresponding package using npm.
+Whenever Webpack resolves a requested module, the plugin first checks if the module is installed and then tries to install the corresponding package using npm.

 For example, assuming the package [lodash.times](https://www.npmjs.com/package/lodash.times) is not currently installed, but you require it in your code like this: